d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \newpage
 ### Multivariate plots
-What is wanted to see if the relationship between 'Budget' and 'Revenue' differs if we add another variable into the picture?
-The following plot visualized three variables, creating a multivariate plot.
+What if we wanted to see if the relationship between 'Budget' and 'Revenue' differs if we add another variable into the picture?
+The following plot visualized three variables, creating a **multivariate** plot.

 ```r